Visit the Haunted Castle in downtown Beaufort, SC this Halloween!

-Check out the spooky fun from years past…
+Check out some of the spooky fun from years past…

 Built by Dr. Joseph Johnson in the 1850’s with bricks from his own Lady’s Island plantation on Brickyard Point, the home took many years to complete.
 When Federal troops occupied Beaufort in 1861, the home remained unfinished and was used as a military hospital.
 The outbuilding served as a morgue while the grounds surrounding the house very well may have served as a graveyard.
 Shortly after the home was complete, the gardeners reported many strange happenings.